JonathanGrossman/mongodb_basics/02_node_crud.md

 const { MongoClient } = require("mongodb");

-// Replace the following with your Atlas connection string const url = "connection_string"; // Replace with your Atlas connection string const client = new MongoClient(url);
+// Replace the following with your Atlas connection string const url = "your connection string";
+const client = new MongoClient(url);

 // The database to use